Sharon Gerecht

 Research Interests

-stem cells, biomaterials, hypoxia, blood vessels, physics of cancer, regenerative medicine
+regenerative medicine, stem cells, biomaterials, hypoxia, blood vessels, physics of cancer

 Bio

+Dr. Gerecht is an internationally recognized pioneer in stem cells and vascular biology and engineering.
 Gerecht’s research group studies how the microenvironment regulates cellular responses, with the long-term goal of developing countermeasures and therapeutics.
-We develop biomaterials and culture systems to emulate mechanical and physical stressors toward understanding tissue function, reliance, and homeostasis.
-We also use that information to uncover pathways in injury and disease development to guide tissue healing and regeneration.
+We emulate mechanical and physical stressors toward understanding tissue function, reliance, and homeostasis.
+We use that information to uncover pathways in injury and disease development to guide tissue healing and regeneration.
 We focus on blood vessels and their multifaceted roles in tissue performance, aging, and disease.

 Education